Skip to main content

 3.2 Searching for more than one name

 Your tool must allow a user to search for as many names as they would like.
+Print the statistics for each name in the order they were input.
 When the user adds a name to search for when running the program in the command line, they will add a -f or -m to indicate the gender they are searching for.

 For example,